JaxPlays-Inc/jaxplays.org/content/productions/2026/2026-damn-yankees.md

 - Musical
 - Comedy
 Description: >-
   Joe Boyd's favorite baseball team isn't winning.
-He makes a deal with a mysterious man to become young again and help the Yankees win the pennant.
+He makes a deal with a mysterious man to become young again and help the Washington Senators win the pennant.
 ---